Community Connect Grants

 What is an eligible area?

-Rural areas that lack any existing broadband speed of at least 3 Mbps (download plus upload) is eligible.
+Rural areas that lack any existing broadband speed of at least 10 Mbps downstream and 1 Mbps upstream are eligible.

-- The Broadband Mapping Tool provides guidance on rural areas currently eligible for Community Connect Grants
+- The Application Guide provides guidance on rural areas currently eligible for Community Connect Grants.

 How may the funds be used?